 Total orders received by Swedish industries went up by 0.9 percent year-on-year in September of 2021, following a downwardly revised 2.2 percent rise in the previous month.
 It was the 12th consecutive month of increases in total orders but at the weakest pace in the current sequence, largely due to fading low base effects.
 Orders received from customers in Sweden slowed (2.7 percent vs 4.8 percent in August), while those received from customers abroad dropped (-0.4 percent vs flat reading).
 By sector, orders increased at a slower pace for manufacturing (1.5 percent vs 3.2 percent), but fell again for mining & quarrying (-17.8 percent vs -22.5 percent).
 On a seasonally adjusted monthly basis, orders shrank by 2 percent, following an upwardly revised 2.9 percent decline in the prior month. source: Statistics Sweden

-New Orders in Sweden averaged 103.50 points from 2000 until 2020, reaching an all time high of 133.80 points in March of 2007 and a record low of 73 points in July of 2014.
+New Orders in Sweden averaged 103.97 points from 2000 until 2021, reaching an all time high of 133.90 points in March of 2007 and a record low of 73 points in July of 2014.
 This page provides - Sweden New Orders - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Sweden New Orders - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Statistics Sweden
+Sweden New Orders - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

 New Orders in Sweden is expected to be 105.26 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate New Orders in Sweden to stand at 105.09 in 12 months time.
-In the long-term, the Sweden New Orders is projected to trend around 105.43 points in 2021 and 105.44 points in 2022, according to our econometric models.
+In the long-term, the Sweden New Orders is projected to trend around 105.43 points in 2022 and 105.44 points in 2023, according to our econometric models.